 The project team will be responsible for overseeing the collection of data into an in-house, secure electronic data management system and ensuring data accuracy, completeness, consistency, and timeliness.
-The investigator, study staff, coordinating center data manager, or contracted data manager will assist with the data management efforts.
+The investigator, study staff, or coordinating center data manager will assist with the data management efforts.

 Primary and final analyzed data will have study identifiers assigned so that research data can be attributed and linked to individual human subject participants, to be potentially combined with later research efforts.
 Appropriate security controls will be implemented to ensure that all data access is defined by roles, which restrict access to the bare minimum necessary for individuals to complete their project duties.
-All data management staff will receive data management system training as well as other relevant NIH training.
+All data management staff will receive data management system training as well as other relevant training.